XF3Z/Xiaofan-portfolio/final-project-part-two.md

 |Clarity|Added ivory trading countries chart.
 Audiences get information even if they don't read the text|
 |Understand|Increase the amount of data in the text.
 Instead of just introducing ways to save elephants|

+> Final thoughts

-> Current data visualizations represent the minimum amount of information required by the audience.
+Current data visualizations represent the minimum amount of information required by the audience.
 For viewers who need to dig deeper, I hope to provide more content based on their needs.
 Also stressed that people should address the ivory trade.

-Text here!

 # Moodboards / personas
 > If you did this optional part, include details here.
 Otherwise remove this section